mapresto/PowerStigScan/README.md

 these settings.

 ### Adding Target Computers
-Computer objects must exist in the SQL Database prior to importing findings, which currently occurs at the end of the Invoke-PowerStigScan and Invoke-PowerStigBatch cmdlets.
-You can use the Add-PowerStigComputer to populate the table with your preferred method of bulk import.
-This will also declare the roles that are to be scanned against for each server during the Invoke-PowerStigBatch cmdlet.
+In order to use the SQL Batch functionality, the target servers must exist in the SQL database prior to attempting to running Invoke-PowerStigScan with the -SqlBatch switch.
+You can add servers to the database with the Add-PowerStigComputer cmdlet with the -ServerName parameter.

 ## Supported STIGs

 ### PowerStig and SCAP comparisons
-#### Can run in PowerStig only mode
+#### (Can run in PowerStig only or PowerStig + SCAP modes)
 Windows Server 2016 Member Server - 1.7
 Windows Server 2016 Domain Controller -1.7
 Windows Server 2012R2 Member Server - 2.14